caktus/django-sticky-uploads/docs/start.rst

     class ExampleForm(forms.Form):
         upload = forms.FileField(widget=StickyUploadWidget)

-Note that to make use of the background upload, the user must be authenticated so the ``StickyUploadWidget`` should only be used on forms/views where the user is authenticated.
+Note that to make use of the background upload, the user must be authenticated, so the ``StickyUploadWidget`` should only be used on forms/views where the user is authenticated.